f0e/blur/README.md

 ### rendering

 - quality - [crf](https://trac.ffmpeg.org/wiki/Encode/H.264#crf) of the output video (may be different if using GPU encoding) - (0 = lossless quality, 51 = really bad)
-- deduplicate - removes duplicate frames and generates new interpolated frames to take their place. fixes 'unsmooth' looking output caused by stuttering in recordings
+- deduplicate - ignores duplicate frames and generates what should have been there instead, from the nearest frames that aren't repeats. fixes 'unsmooth' looking output caused by stuttering in recordings
-- deduplicate range - amount of frames beyond the current frame to look for unique frames when deduplicating. make it higher if your footage is at a lower FPS than it should be (e.g. choppy 120fps gameplay recorded at 240fps), lower it if your blurred footage starts blurring static elements such as menu screens
+- deduplicate range - how far apart two frames can be and still have frames generated between them. make it higher if your footage is at a lower FPS than it should be (e.g. choppy 120fps gameplay recorded at 240fps), lower it if your blurred footage starts blurring static elements such as menu screens
-- deduplicate threshold - threshold of movement that triggers deduplication. turn on debug in advanced and render a video to embed text showing the movement in each frame
+- deduplicate threshold - threshold of movement that triggers deduplication. turn on debug in advanced and render a video to label every frame deduplication had a hand in with the movement it measured and the frames it worked from (turn blur off to read it - blending averages the text away along with everything else)
-- deduplicate method - method used for deduplication:
+- deduplicate method - what generates the frames that go in place of duplicates. only needed with interpolation off - with it on, the interpolation method generates them as part of its own pass, from the same model. options:
   - Quality: RIFE > svp
   - Speed: old > svp > RIFE
 - preview - opens a render preview window